anmarjarjees/basic-html-css/README.md

-# HTML Fundametals
+# HTML and CSS Fundamentals
-## The Basic of HTML
+## The Basic of HTML and CSS
-My HTML code and lectures for FSSD (Fullstack Software Developer) Group
+My HTML/CSS code and lectures for my Digital Media and Web Design Students